 These funds provide Oura with a substantial runway for important future opportunities.
 We aim to invest in all areas of the business including software and hardware development, people, R&D, as well as marketing and customer experience.

 Most notably, we’re excited to announce the hire of Shyamal Patel as Head of Science, and Tommi Heinonen as Site Leader in Oulu, as well as the promotion of Daniel Welch to Chief Financial Officer.
 And for our Oura community, we’re enhancing the Oura app experience to further prioritize guidance in order to help people better understand what to do with the information they are given.
 We have a lot of work to do here, but it is embedded in our DNA to not only provide the most accurate health data but also support people on their journey with health through insights and guidance.

 These past 14 months have changed the way we work, live, commute, interact, and manage our mental and physical health.
 It also exposed our needs as individuals and provided the blueprint for how new technology can improve all of our lives and accelerate the way we as people, corporations, and the healthcare industry will practice health in the future.

-We’re grateful for the growth that our community and our team has helped us achieve, and we’re excited to collectively reach more people on their health journey.
+We’re grateful for the growth that our community and our team have helped us achieve, and we’re excited to collectively reach more people on their health journey.
 To our investors, we thank you for seeing our vision as clearly as we do and advancing Oura’s own potential to support and guide the community we exist to serve.